-Items that are lost or found, should be brought to the office.
-Students who have lost items should check there and may retrieve their items if they give a proper description.
+Items that are lost or found, may be brought to the office.
+Students who have lost items should check in the custodial area and may retrieve their items if they give a proper description.
 Unclaimed items will be given to charity at the close of the school year.